abiodundotdev/fluttermicroservice/README.md

 ## Flutter Microservice

-This is the imlementation of microservice architecture in flutter.
+This is the implementation of microservice architecture in flutter.
 Stay Glued to this repo, you will love it.

-This architecture splits each feature into a diffrent service or domain where each can standalone as an app and can be connected into a single app using app.
+This architecture seperates each feature into a diffrent service or domain where each can standalone as an app and can be connected into a single app using app.

 It uses the following features of microservice